Brooklyn Children’s Museum Entryway

 location: Brooklyn, NY | size: 1000 sq ft | opened: 1989

 This design got rid of an existing hodgepodge of colors and patterns (think 60s discotheque) and made the space orderly, navigable, and comfortable.
 Mindy’s choice of colors were inspired by Shaker furniture and Crayola crayons.
-The front desk was relocated to an exact central position from its awkward, inefficient, and ultimately ignorable location at the side.
+The front desk was relocated to a central position from its awkward, inefficient, and ultimately ignorable location at the side.
 The desktop was lowered to accommodate children and adults without sacrificing security and safety.
 Of course, the entire project was kid-proofed.
 Though functions were added, the floor plan flowed freely even when visitors lined up for the cloakroom.